 This is the most manipulative scenario; the one that all the previous shaming of girls leads up to.
 Having been immersed in LGBT case scenarios, class discussions, writing exercises and a thorough grounding in hate crime sentencing guidelines, girls are finally led, unknowingly, to the erosion of their sex-based rights and protections.

 In this scenario, a ‘transwoman’ enters the Ladies.
 Two young women at the sinks whisper their discomfort between themselves: “What’s he doing in here?
-This is the Ladies,” ‘forcing’ the transwoman to try the Gents’ toilets next time.
-Here, the transwoman is confronted by two middle-aged bigoted male thugs.
+This is the Ladies,” ‘forcing’ the trans-identified male to try the Gents’ toilets next time.
+Here, he is confronted by two middle-aged bigoted male thugs.

 The most physically threatening man bangs on the toilet door, yelling “what you doing in there?
 You freak!”
 No teenager, male or female, would want to align themselves with the views of these old past-it men who clearly represent ‘old-fashioned ignorance.’
 Their physically threatening response and offensive language paints them clearly as pantomime baddies.